To be eligible for admission, a child must:

 - Private psychiatric hospitals

 For more information about admissions and referrals, please contact Steven Stewart, Senior Residential Director.

-Through Boys and Girls Homes’ community-based services, deserving children of all ages are placed with foster families that are licensed through the state.
-We work with the Department of Social Services and consultants to help meet the needs of the children.
-Community-based services include family foster care, therapeutic foster care, adoption and confidential intermediary programs.
+Through Boys and Girls Homes’ community-based services, deserving children of all ages are placed with licensed foster families primarily in the southeastern part of the state including the triangle area.
+We work closely with the Department of Social Services and consultants to help meet the needs of the child.
+Community-based services include family foster care, therapeutic foster care and adoption.